Conditions for admission to IMSN membership

 How to apply to become a full member or Associated members

-IMSN has two categories of members: full members who meet all membership requirements as set out in the Constitution; and associate members.
+IMSN has two categories of members: full members who meet all membership requirements as as described above; and associate members.

 Applications for admission shall be submitted in writing to the Committee.
 The Committee examines applications for admission, checks that the applicant fulfils the requirements and makes a decision to grant or refuse membership.
 The Committee may request further information to assist it in making its decision.